 Already, it’s forced me to up my game.
 On days I don’t have time at work to squeeze in some time to draw, and I don’t get home until 7, I was slacking off and scribbling something.
 It made me feel like a phoney.
 Souless scribbles that look like crap.
 Ugh.
 I realized I do care about the quality of my work.
 I can see things better already.
 Artists are trained seers.
 It’s the biggest part of being an artist.
 Seeing, then manipulating to make it yours.

 I had already told the peeps on Xena Netforum and my personal friends that I was doing this and I had to post the pics to prove I had done one each day.
 Posting sub-par art made me feel yucky.
-I don’t want people to see that sometimes my art looks like crap.
-Even if sometimes it does.
-Sometimes, no matter how hard you try, you just can’t get it that day.
-I blame sun spots and gamma rays from space.
-There is no way to avoid this, but it helps to make time to sit and draw.
+I don’t want my art look like crap.
+The best way to avoid this, is to make time to sit and draw.
 Every day.
 And isn’t that what my real problem was anyway?
 I was convincing myself I didn’t have time or energy or both?
 Suddenly though, looking like a hack concerned me more than being tired.
 I didn’t want anything else to look like this drawing: